‘As a woman scientist, I am fighting against prejudices’

 ‘Take your time!
 Your student years are the perfect time for seeking out what you want to learn.
 I graduated exceptionally quickly.
 Looking back, I wish I had discovered more.
 And one more thing: consider mathematics.
 It plays a significant role in all of the major issues that the world is facing right now.
 This is often underestimated and, as a student, you might not be very aware of it, but it truly is a broadly applicable degree programme that can take you in any direction.’

 In 1996, Osinga joined The Geometry Center in Minneapolis as a postdoc, using visualization and animation for her research.
 She continued her work as a postdoc at the California Institute of Technology.
-Following that, she joined the University of Exeter as an associate professor and later the University of Bristol where she got promoted from associate professor to full professor.
+Following that, she joined the University of Exeter as assistant professor and later the University of Bristol where she got promoted from associate professor to full professor.

 Since 2011 she has been Professor of Applied Mathematics at the University of Auckland.
 She is the first woman in Auckland - and the second in New Zealand - to work as a professor of mathematics.